RafidMuhymin/astro-spa/README.md

 Type: `boolean`
 Default: `true`

+Whether or not Cache API will be used for caching the fetched and prefetched resources.

 ### delay

 Type: `number`
 Default: `500`

+The amount of time each link needs to stay inside the viewport before being prefetched, in milliseconds.

 ### external

 Type: `boolean`
 Default: `false`

+Whether the code should be included in an external JavaScript file or be inlined.

 ### highPriorityPrefetch

 Type: `boolean`
 Default: `false`

+Whether or not the internal links will be prefetched with a higher priority.

 ### ignores

 Type: `array of strings`
 Default: `undefined`

+The urls that should not be fetched or prefetched.
+However, they won't be excluded from SPA navigation.

 ### limit